Maxvgrad/perceiver-rnn/blogpost.md

 ```

 #### Perceiver
-We adapted the Perceiver model, introduced in the article: Perceiver: General Perception with Iterative Attention (https://arxiv.org/abs/2103.03206).
-We based our model code on Perceiver implementation by Phil Wang, which can be found here: https://github.com/lucidrains/perceiver-pytorch.
+We adapted the Perceiver model, introduced in the article: ["Perceiver: General Perception with Iterative Attention"][3].
+We based our implementation on the [perceiver-pytorch implementation by Phil Wang][4].

 In our adaptation, we used a single layer of the model as and RNN cell for our time-series task.
 At each timestep, the image from the frontal camera of the vehicle is passed to a CNN to extract is passed features and reduce dimensionality.
 The resultant feature map is passed to the Perceiver along with the latent array from ${t-1}$ timestep.
 We use the latent array from the $t$ timestep to predict the steering angle by passing it to an MLP layer.
 The latent array is then passed to the next timestep.
 The model architecutre can be seen here: